PhiliDay/MovieApp/README.md

 # Moments of Space

+This is a SwiftUI project implementing a movie list using the IMDB api.
 ## What I have implemented:

 * Ability to click on a movie and display detail view